-This policy and the procedures within provide for waiting lists to be administered in a transparent manner.
+This policy and the procedures within provide for the waiting list to be administered in a transparent manner.
 It supports the availability of information about the waiting list for prospective parents in a way that maintains the privacy and confidentiality of children.

-The procedures provide steps that will be followed to place children on the waiting list, offer admission, and provide parents with information about their child's position on the waiting list.
+The procedures provide steps that will be followed to place a child on the waiting list, offer admission, and provide parents with information about their child's position on the waiting list.

-This policy is intended to fulfill the obligations set out under Ontario Regulation 137/15 for a child care centre that maintains a waiting list to have related policies and procedures.
+To ensure that parents and caregivers are made aware that The HUB does not charge to place a child on a waiting list and to outline waitlist procedures.
+This policy is intended to fulfill the obligations set out under Ontario Regulation 137/15 for a home child care agency that maintains a waiting list to have related policies and procedures.